The new book “People and Climate Change: Vulnerability, Adaptation, and Social Justice” now may be ordered in advance of its April 1 release.

 The book’s official publication date is May 1.
 Oxford University Press calls the book an “essential resource for practitioners, policymakers, and undergraduate-/graduate-level educators of courses in environmental studies, social work, urban studies, planning, geography, sociology, and other disciplines that address matters of climate and environmental change.”

 To order “People and Climate Change” in advance, visit Oxford University Press.
-Enter the promo code ASFLYQ6 to save 30 percent.

 The papers in “People and Climate Change” were first presented at a November 2016 international symposium at the Brown School led by Washington University in St. Louis, the National University of Singapore and the University of Tennessee–Knoxville.
 CSD organized the event, with support from the Next Age Institute, the Brown School and the Provost’s Office.